TriValleyCoderDojo/beginner-web/session3/README.md

 ## Summary

 Thanks!
-Next week we'll start digging into Javascript and some other cool things.
+Next session we'll start digging into Javascript and some other cool things.

 [The Pen I used today](http://codepen.io/donjo/pen/vBFwl).